analogpixel/tpl/README.md

-tpl is a tool to create projects based on a templated config, because I got sick of writing broiler plate code over and over, and all the other tools I've found that do something like this seem huge and bloated.
+tpl is a tool to create projects based on a templated config, because I got sick of writing boilerplate code over and over, and all the other tools I've found that do something like this seem huge and bloated.

 ## Installation